sumedhmanwar/C-/README.md

-# Data structures with Object Oriwnted Programming in C++
+# Data structures with Object Oriented Programming in C++
+In this repo data structures are implemented as abstract data types(ADT)